-Deaths on the job are increasing for people who work in construction, transportation, agriculture, forestry and fishing.
-People working in logging, fishing, roofing, truck-driving and landscaping occupations were particularly at high risk of dying on the job.
+Deaths on the job are increasing for people who work in construction, transportation, and agriculture, forestry, and fishing.
+People working in logging, fishing, roofing, truck-driving, and landscaping occupations were particularly at high risk of dying on the job.

 Older people are dying on the job at a higher rate than the overall workforce population.
 People ages 65 and older are nearly three times more likely to die from work-related causes.

 What about serious injuries or getting sick from work?